kcmasterpiece347/Multiset/README.md

 # Multiset
 C++ implementation of a multiset data structure.
+Created as an assignment submission for the CS1181 (Computer Science II) course at Wright State University.

-Includes main driver for testing class methods as well as the Tuple helper class.
+Includes the Tuple helper class and a main driver for method testing.